 The BEST (Boosting, Engineering, Science, and Technology) competition is known throughout most of the United States.
-This competition is held every year with a different “theme” and different tasks for robots.
-This years theme is called “Bet the Farm”.
+This competition is held every year with a different “theme” and different tasks for the robots.
+This years theme is called “Off the grid”.
 Some themes before this year were “Mining”, “Windmills”, and “Chip-boards”.
-Every year BEST gives each team four motors and four servos to make the robot; but the rest of the materials you might need, you must get yourself.
+Every year BEST gives each team four motors and four servos and many other helpful materials to make the robot; certain ‘consumable’ materials, like extra pvc or wood, we must get ourselves.
 Many of the teams ask for sponsorship in money, t-shirts, and even pizza for that reason.
 This competition is made for middle and high-schoolers who are interested in careers that involve engineering.

-You might be thinking, “Well I don’t really want to be an engineer,” but building the robot is only a little part of what you do.
+You might be thinking, “Well I don’t really want to be an engineer,” that’s okay, building the robot is only a little part of what we do.
 When you enter BEST there are two competitions: